How to Start a Vegan Blog: Blogging as Activism

 If you plan to purchase a premium theme, it’s a good idea to look for a few key selling points:

 - Regular software updates.
-You don’t want to spend time building your awesome blog using a theme that the author doesn’t keep up to date.
+You don’t want to spend time building your excellent blog using a theme that the author doesn’t keep up to date.

 - Security.
 All bloggers are vulnerable to those who want to take your blog down or exploit it for malicious reasons.
 Don’t lose all your hard work to a hacker; make sure your theme follows all of WordPress security best practices.

-Here are a few themes that I have used and love, or have researched and like because they are extremely flexible- which will help you build not just the blog you want, but the blog of your dreams.
+Here are a few themes that I have used and love, or have researched and like because they are incredibly flexible.
+Choosing carefully when you start a vegan blog will help you build not just the blog you want, but the blog of your dreams.

-1. Avada – This is the theme that I use for Your Daily Vegan.
-It’s flexible, easy-to-use, and comes with a dedicated technical support staff.
+1. Avada from ThemeFusion – This is the theme that Your Daily Vegan uses (and has since 2010).
+It’s flexible, easy-to-use, and comes with dedicated technical support staff.
 I also like that the developers continually upgrade the software for bug-fixes.

-2. The Thesis Theme – This theme would be on a short list of themes to choose from if I wasn’t already using Avada.
-Thesis is pretty cool.
-Every aspect of it is complete customizable in a very friendly, you-don’t-have-to-know-code kind of way.
+2. The Thesis Theme from DIY Themes – This one would be on my shortlist to choose from if I wasn’t already using Avada.
+The Thesis theme is completely customizable in a very friendly, you-don’t-have-to-know-code kind of way.
 If you are a fan of drag and drop modules, this is the theme for you.

-3. Genesis Framework – This is another theme that would be on my shortlist, and it would also be near the top.
+3. Genesis Framework from StudioPress – This is another theme that would be on my shortlist, and it would also be near the top.
 Genesis is clean, optimized, and loaded with smart design architecture.
-You want to achieve the best rankings possible and Genesis helps you do that.
-You’ll also want to take some time to browse the available StudioPress Themes, like the Sixteen-Nine Theme, a slick modern theme to display your work.

-4. Elegant Themes – Elegant Themes offers more than 80 different themes to choose from.
-Are you like me and you like to design your blog from header to footer?
-Try the Divi Theme.
-It’s a smart and flexible theme with pre-made layouts, modules, and a responsive design.
-Plus, once you join Elegant Themes you’ll have access to any of their themes.
-This means if you install a theme that isn’t working for you, you’ll be able to switch it to another one at no additional charge.
-I like that a lot.
+4. Elegant Themes – Elegant Themes offers more than 80 different designs.
+Plus, once you join Elegant Themes, you’ll have access to any of their themes.
+This access means if you install one that isn’t working for you, you’ll be able to switch it to another one at no additional charge.